peopleware/openapi/resource/search-and-to-many-associations.md

 they need.
 In this case, it makes sense to offer the user the possibility to limit the collection of associated resources with search functionality.
 The architecture described here supports that, if the relationship search index document has entries in `exact` or `fuzzy`.
-These can be entries directly from the search document of the relationship resources, or from `referenced` resources.
+These can be entries directly from the search document of the relationship resources, or from `embedded` resources.

 In the example, search index documents with discriminator `R` support exact search on `R`’s `premium`, and `Y`’s `registrationId`, and fuzzy search on `Y`’s `name`, `category`, and `class`.